-Proxy voting may be allowed in the Board's discretion.
+Proxy voting may be allowed at the Board's discretion.
 If allowed by the Board, members may appoint a proxy to vote or otherwise act for the member by signing an appointment form.
 An appointment of a proxy is effective when received by the Secretary or other officer or agent authorized to tabulate votes.
 Such appointment shall remain valid for eleven (11) months, unless otherwise expressly provided in the appointment form; provided, that no proxy shall be valid for more than three (3) years from execution.
 An appointment of a proxy is revocable by the member making the proxy, unless the appointment form states that it is irrevocable and the appointment is coupled with an interest.
+No Officer or employee of the corporation shall stand as proxy for any member.